 The legendary strength and light weight of Kevlar® brand aramid fiber are only the starting point.
 Its natural toughness helps allow fabrics and threads to stand up to repeated abuse.
 Kevlar® helps minimize vibration transfer and can sustain deformation without breaking.
-And because its ductility helps prevent it from shattering or suffering the kind of catastrophic failure so common in carbon composites and fiberglass, it is more reliable in high-impact situations.
+And because its ductility helps prevent it from shattering or suffering the kind of catastrophic failure so common in carbon composites and fiberglass, it can be more reliable in high-impact situations.

-Sports that use Kevlar®:
+Sports that use Kevlar® fiber:

-Stiffness, impact tolerance and thermal tolerance under abrasion have made Kevlar® increasingly popular with manufacturers of motorcycle components and protective clothing.
+Motorcycling Stiffness, impact tolerance and thermal tolerance under abrasion have made Kevlar® increasingly popular with manufacturers of motorcycle components and protective clothing.
 Kevlar® is found in motorcycle tires, brakes, drive belts, and composite parts, as well as in boots, jackets, gloves, and helmets.

 Kevlar® helps makes hulls lighter, stronger, and far less likely to fail under impact.
 We have supported the Spirit of Canada Open 60 yacht that participated in the Vendome round-the-world solo race in 2008.